pkindalov/mvcFrameworkUA/README.md

    composer install in the command line.
 Then the installation must begin.

 Before installing the dependencies you can check them in composer.json file

+Important change - I removed facebook sdk package because of the incompability with the php 8

 ![](assets/20211026_223333_image.png)